Where Are You Christmas?: Label dispute

 The release of the song was involved with some controversy between American singer Mariah Carey, who co-wrote the song with James Horner and Will Jennings, against her former husband Tommy Mottola, the chairman and CEO of Sony Music at the time.
 During their divorce, Mottola blocked Carey's release of the song due to an ongoing legal battle.

 In 2020, during the promotion for her memoir, Carey revealed on a Watch What Happens Live with Andy Cohen episode that "she did record it, and she does have the demo somewhere" but that she would have to "dig back into the vault to find [her] version".
 In 2021, she said that she is "enthusiastic but hesitant" to release her version of the song.

 Cover versions

-"Where Are You Christmas?" has been covered by a variety of artists since its release, including JoJo Siwa, Ali & Theo, The Blenders, Charlie Miller, The Country Piano Players, Dominik Hauser, Elizabeth South, Jim McDonough, John Tracy, Mannheim Steamroller, Nick Lachey, Steven C, and Sue Keller.
-In 2018, American group Pentatonix also recorded an a cappella version of the song.
+"Where Are You Christmas?" has been covered by a variety of artists since its release, including the American vocal group Pentatonix who recorded an a cappella version of the song in 2018.

+On October 10, 2025, Taylor Momsen released a rock version of "Where Are You Christmas?" with her band the Pretty Reckless that also includes elements from "Christmas, Why Can't I Find You?".